angeloashmore/gatsby-source-arcgis-feature-service/README.md

       url: 'https://<catalog-url>/<serviceName>/FeatureServer',

       // A name to identify your feature data.
 If you have multiple instances
-      // of this source plugin, this will allow you to query features
+      // of this source plugin, this will allow you to filter features.
+This is
-      // independently.
-This is optional.
+      // optional.
       name: 'myProject',

       // Set the request parameters to filter the feature data returned from
       // the server.
-The following parameters are the defaults: request
+This is optional.
+The following parameters are the
-      // all features and fields in GeoJSON format.
+      // defaults: request all features and fields in GeoJSON format.
       params: {
         f: 'geojson',
         where: '1=1',